vap010589/FEChat/README.md

 ## How to run project

-You can run project in Chrome with watch mode by executing the following command:
+You can run project in Chrome by executing the following command:

 ```shell
 npm run start